The FIRE Movement (Financially Independent, Retire Early) has people retiring as early as 35 or 40.

 There’s a provision in the Roth IRA plan that enables you to withdraw either Roth IRA contributions or conversion balances tax-free and penalty-free.
 These are known as Roth IRA withdrawal ordering rules.

-Those rules mean that the first money withdrawn from a Roth IRA are either contributions or converted balances.
+Those rules mean that the first money withdrawn from a Roth IRA is either contributions or converted balances.
 Only when those have been taken are investment earnings withdrawn.

 By making annual conversions, beginning five years before you will need to begin making withdrawals, you can create a tax-free source of income for early retirement.